xpack/web-llvm/website/docs/api/classes/llvm-attributemask.md

 ## Description {#details}

-<p>This class stores enough information to efficiently remove some attributes from an existing AttrBuilder, <a href="/web-llvm/docs/api/classes/llvm/attributeset">AttributeSet</a> or AttributeList.</p>
+<p>This class stores enough information to efficiently remove some attributes from an existing <a href="/web-llvm/docs/api/classes/llvm/attrbuilder">AttrBuilder</a>, <a href="/web-llvm/docs/api/classes/llvm/attributeset">AttributeSet</a> or <a href="/web-llvm/docs/api/classes/llvm/attributelist">AttributeList</a>.</p>

 <p>Definition at line 29 of file <a href="/web-llvm/docs/api/files/include/include/llvm/include/llvm/ir/attributemask-h">AttributeMask.h</a>.</p>